This post may contain affiliate links. Please read my disclosure and privacy policy.

 Measure the amount of flaxseed meal needed for the recipe BEFORE grinding if using cup measures (the flaxseed meal will increase in volume after grinding).
 The best way to measure is with a digital kitchen scale.

 Do not skip this step.
-It may sound like a frivolous, but the bread will not work correctly unless the fax is finely ground into a flour
+It may sound like a frivolous step, but the bread will not work correctly unless the flax is finely ground into a flour

 Step by Step Instructions